nodejs/admin/Moderation-Policy.md

 ## Applicability

 By default, this policy applies to all repositories under the Node.js GitHub Organization and all Node.js Working Groups.
+This policy also applies to the [Node.js Slack Community](http://node-js.slack.com), supported by the Admin team of the Slack organization.

 Individual Working Groups may adopt an alternative Moderation Policy for any repository under their stewardship so long as the Moderation Policy is